Medical expert of the article

 - post-traumatic accumulation of blood in the scrotum - hematocele;

-- epididymis cyst - spermatocele;
+- epididymal cyst – spermatocele;

 - vesiculitis – inflammation of the seminal vesicles;

-- damage to the scrotum in systemic sarcoidosis;
+- scrotal lesions in systemic sarcoidosis;

-- contusion and dislocation of the penis ;
+- contusion and dislocation of the penis;

 - insect bites;